YaoGroup/Environments/README.md

 ### Princeton Cluster
 environment-cluster-tf24.yml: For running our code using Tensorflow 2.4 on Della-gpu

-Yongji and Ray found it is required to include cudatoolkit IAS's cluster.
+`cudatoolkit` is requrired for IAS's cluster (according to Yongji and Ray).
 Ray also tested and confirmed the cudatoolkit is also compatible with our workstation (though not required)
+`cudann` is the toolbox needed to activate GPU for tensorflow

 ### Group Workstation